Performing a Game Server Stress Testing Efficiently

 - Two pair — a poker hand that contains two cards of the same rank, plus two cards of another rank.

 - One pair — a poker hand that contains two cards of one rank.

 - High card — a poker hand made of five cards that don’t fit any of the above combinations.

 Since we have ten high-rank hand categories, for a simple case it requires 10 calculation cycles to find the solution.
 Although, even a complete beginner will notice that some combinations have similar properties.
 For example, the Straight Flush obtains properties of both Straight — five cards of sequential rank — and Flush — all cards of the same suite.
 Knowing this peculiarity, we could reduce the number of cycles to 4.

-As the result we obtained a set of module testings for each combination but we weren't completely sure that our calculations were right.
-That's why we have added a random hand calculation test.
+As a result, we obtained a set of module testings for each combination but we weren’t completely sure that our calculations were right.
+That’s why we have added a random hand calculation test.

 Random hand calculation testing

 This test calculates 200000 random 7-card hands.
 The table above shows the number of generated hands in percentage and numerical ratios.
 For example, SET has appeared 9609 times in the test in 4.8045% of cases.